akmalfaditya/Bootcamp/Practice/Disposal and Garbage Collection/IDisposable, Dispose, and Close/README.md

 # IDisposable and Resource Management in C#

-Welcome to this hands-on demonstration of proper resource management in .NET!
-This project walks you through the essential concepts of the `IDisposable` interface, disposal patterns, and resource cleanup that every C# developer needs to master.
+ This project walks you through the essential concepts of the `IDisposable` interface, disposal patterns, and resource cleanup that every C# developer needs to learn.

 ## What You'll Learn

-This isn't just another "Hello World" - it's a practical exploration of how professional C# applications manage resources properly.
-You'll see real code that demonstrates:

 - **The IDisposable Interface**: Why it exists and when to implement it
 - **Disposal Patterns**: The standard way to clean up resources in .NET